Chris Paul NBA Playoffs Player Props: Suns vs. Clippers

 Chris Paul Insights vs. the Clippers

-- Paul is responsible for taking 9.0% of his team's field goal attempts this season with 11.3 per game.

-- He's put up 4.4 threes per game, or 9.8% of his team's shots from beyond the arc this season.
+- He's attempted 4.4 threes per game, or 9.8% of his team's shots from beyond the arc this season.

-- Paul's opponents, the Clippers, have one of the NBA's slowest tempos with 101 possessions per game, while his Suns rank 19th in possessions per game with 101.4.

-- The Clippers allow 25 assists per game, 10th-ranked in the NBA.
+- Giving up 113.1 points per contest, the Clippers are the 12th-ranked team in the league defensively.

-- The Clippers concede 12.2 made 3-pointers per contest, 12th-ranked in the NBA.
+- The Clippers are the 12th-ranked team in the league at allowing threes, giving up 12.2 made 3-pointers per game.

 Chris Paul vs. the Clippers